ananyapillai01/Syntecxhub_Password_Manager/README.md

 A random salt is generated using `os.urandom()` to prevent identical password hashes.

 Encryption
-Passwords are encrypted using Fernet symmetric encryption before being stored locally.
+Passwords are encrypted before storage using Fernet symmetric encryption (AES-based).

 Secure Password Input
 `getpass()` is used to hide password input in the terminal.